Eddie Vedder: Early life and education

 Vedder was born Edward Louis Severson III on December 23, 1964, in Evanston, Illinois, to Karen Lee Vedder and Edward Louis Severson Jr. His parents divorced in 1965 when Vedder was an infant.
 His mother soon married Peter Mueller.
 Vedder was raised believing that Mueller was his biological father, and he went by the name Edward Mueller for a time.
 Vedder's ancestry includes Dutch, German, English, and Danish on his mother's side (Vedder) and Norwegian on his father's side (Severson).

 While living in Evanston, Vedder's family fostered seven younger children in a group home.
 In the mid-1970s, the family, including Vedder's three younger half-brothers, moved to San Diego County, California.
 Vedder received a guitar from his mother on his 12th birthday, and began turning to music and surfing as a source of comfort.
 He especially found solace in The Who's 1973 album, Quadrophenia.
 He said, "When I was around 15 or 16...I was all alone—except for music."
 His mother and Mueller divorced when Vedder was in his late teens.
 His mother and brothers moved back to the Chicago area, but Vedder remained with his stepfather in California so he did not have to change schools.

-After the divorce, Vedder learned the truth about his parentage and that Mueller was really his stepfather, not his father, an incident that later inspired the song "Alive".
-Vedder met his biological father briefly as a child, but was led to believe that Severson was merely an old friend of his parents.
+After the divorce, Vedder learned the truth about his parentage and learned that Mueller was really his stepfather.
+This discovery later inspired the song "Alive".
+As a child, Vedder briefly met his biological father, but was led to believe that Severson was merely an old friend of his parents.
 By the time Vedder learned the truth, Severson had died of multiple sclerosis.
-During his senior year at San Dieguito High School, Vedder moved out to live in an apartment and supported himself with a nightly job at a drug store in Encinitas.
+During his senior year at San Dieguito High School, Vedder moved out on his own to live in an apartment and supported himself with a nightly job at a drug store in Encinitas.
 Because of the pressure of work and school, Vedder dropped out of high school.
-He joined the rest of his family in the Chicago area, and changed his last name to Vedder, his mother's maiden name.
+He joined the rest of his family in the Chicago area and changed his last name to Vedder, his mother's maiden name.

 In the early 1980s, while working as a waiter, Vedder earned his high school GED from Oakton Community College.